What Is Biometric Security?

 While this technology is undeniably exciting and may seem like the answer to all our cybersecurity problems, it’s important to understand that it does not guarantee security.

 While it might require a bit more effort to crack than a weak password, biometric security can still be breached.

 Cybercriminals have successfully lifted fingerprints left behind on surfaces to make impressions and breach biometric security systems.

-We also need to consider the security of the database holding your biometric information.
-In order to verify your identity, the first step is to scan your unique biometrics, whether it’s your fingerprint, vein pattern or your voiceprint, then save it to a database.
+The security of the database holding your biometric information is also key.
+In order to verify your identity, the first step is to scan your unique biometrics, whether it’s your fingerprint, vein pattern, or your voiceprint, then save it to a database.

 But what happens if your biometric data is compromised?

 Unfortunately, this is a very real concern, and a breach has already happened.